aristaiberia/automation101/day2_api/example5_x509certs/README.md

 ca.crt  client.crt  client.csr  client.key  clientjson.csr
 ```

-API calls can now be done from the client for instance like in `eos1_cert.sh` that makes an EOS API in which:
+API calls can now be done from the client for instance like in `eos1_cert.sh` that makes an EOS API in which no cleartext passwords are used at all, instead X509 Certificates are used for mutual authentication:
 * When receiving the API call, the switch authenticates the user making the API call with the Client certificate
 * The client Authenticates the switch that is connectecting to with the Switch certificate